Admissions Frequently Asked Questions

 Do you allow advanced standing?

-Admitted students are given the opportunity to submit prior coursework for consideration for advanced standing prior to the beginning of their first academic year.
-Typically, advanced standing does not reduce total credit hour requirements but allows students with significant academic work in a particular field to place out of introductory-level courses.
-For questions regarding advanced standing, please email email@example.com .
+Yes, admitted students are given the opportunity to submit prior coursework for consideration for advanced standing.
+Typically, advanced standing does not reduce total credit hour requirements but allows students to place out of introductory-level courses.

 2301 Vanderbilt Place